flokout/api/docs/API_VALIDATION_CHECKLIST.md

 ## 📋 Validation Checklist Complete

-**✅ All 47 API endpoints are implemented and functional**
+**✅ All 64 API endpoints are implemented and functional**
 **✅ All core Flokout features are available via API**
+**✅ Real-time notifications and push support implemented**
+**✅ User feedback and admin management systems active**
+**✅ Extensible metadata system for dynamic configuration**
 **✅ Authentication and security measures are in place**
 **✅ Business logic is complete and tested**
 **✅ Documentation is comprehensive and up-to-date**
 **✅ Testing interface is fully functional**

-**🚀 The API is production-ready and ready for React Native mobile app development!**
+**🚀 The API is production-ready with advanced features and ready for React Native mobile app development!**